KoSik-prog/kielce-city/README.md

 # kielce-city

-Scenery of the city of Kielce (Poland) for Microsoft Flight Simulator 2020
+The scenery of city Kielce in Poland for Microsoft Flight Simulator 2020

 Added:
-- the building of the PKS bus station
+- the PKS bus station building

 How to install?
-Copy the entire "kielce" directory to the Community directory
+Copy the "kielce" directory to the Community directory